ss3sim/ss3sim/vignettes/ss3sim-vignette.md

 iteration to generate the population dynamics using values specified in the input files.

-\clearpage
-\section{Setting up a new estimation model}
+# Setting up a new estimation model
 \label{sec:em-setup}

 Unlike the OM, the EM needs to be a valid SS3 model setup and run to achieve MLE estimates (and possibly standard errors).
 Thus the OM needs to be adapted to create a new EM.

-\subsection{Starter file modifications}
-\begin{enumerate}
+## Starter file modifications

-\item Change the names of the \texttt{.dat} and \texttt{.ctl} files to your chosen naming scheme.
+1. Change the names of the `.dat` and `.ctl` files to your chosen naming scheme.

-\item Specify the model to use parameter values found in the \texttt{.ctl} file, by changing\\ \texttt{\# 0=use init values in control file; 1=use ss3.par}
+2. Specify the model to use parameter values found in the `.ctl` file, by changing `# 0=use init values in control file; 1=use ss3.par` to `0`.

-   to \texttt{0}.
-\item Turn on parameter estimation by changing\\
-   \texttt{\# Turn off estimation for parameters entering after this phase}
-   to a value larger than the max phase specified in the \texttt{.ctl} file.
+3. Turn on parameter estimation by changing `# Turn off estimation for parameters entering after this phase` to a value larger than the max phase specified in the `.ctl` file.
-\end{enumerate}

-\subsection{Control file modifications}
-\begin{enumerate}
+## Control file modifications

-\item Set the phases of the parameters to positive or negative value to inform SS to estimate or fix the parameters, respectively.
+1. Set the phases of the parameters to positive or negative value to inform SS to estimate or fix the parameters, respectively.

-\item Set the \texttt{\#\_recdev phase}
-   to a positive value to estimate yearly recruitment deviations.
+2. Set the `#_recdev phase` to a positive value to estimate yearly recruitment deviations.

-\item If using bias adjustment set \texttt{\#\_recdev\_early\_phase}
-   to a positive value.
-   Estimates for the years and maximum bias adjustment can initially be inputted with approximations or use the bias adjustment function within \pkg{ss3sim}
-   to find appropriate values for the base case EM and input them in the appropriate lines.
+3. If using bias adjustment set `#_recdev_early_phase` to a positive value.
+Estimates for the years and maximum bias adjustment can initially be inputted with approximations or use the bias adjustment function within ss3sim to find appropriate values for the base case EM and input them in the appropriate lines.

-\item Specify \texttt{\# F\_Method} to \texttt{3},
-   which allows the model to use catches to estimate appropriate fishing mortality levels.
+4. Specify `# F_Method` to `3`, which allows the model to use catches to estimate appropriate fishing mortality levels.
 The max harvest rate in the subsequent line will depend upon the fishing mortality levels in your simulation.
-   An additional line must be inserted after the maximum harvest rate to specify the number of iterations used in the hybrid method from \texttt{3}
+An additional line must be inserted after the maximum harvest rate to specify the number of iterations used in the hybrid method from `3` to `7`.

-   to \texttt{7}.
- \item Use the functions in the \pkg{ss3sim} package to change the estimation specification in the EM.
+5. Use the functions in the ss3sim package to change the estimation specification in the EM.
+E.g. `change_e`
-   E.g.\ \texttt{change\_e}
-\end{enumerate}

-\subsection{Data file modifications}
+## Data file modifications

-The \texttt{data.ss\_new} files produced when executing the OM contain the expected values of the OM population dynamics.
+The `data.ss_new` files produced when executing the OM contain the expected values of the OM population dynamics.
 The data the EM model is fit to needs to be sampled with observation error from these expected values in order to mimic the random sampling process done with real fisheries data.
-The
-\pkg{ss3sim} package provides three functions which carry out the random sampling process and generate \texttt{.dat} files to be used in the EM.
+The ss3sim package provides three functions which carry out the random sampling process and generate `.dat` files to be used in the EM.
 See Section \ref{sec:obs-error} for more details.

-\subsection{Testing the new estimation model}
+## Testing the new estimation model

 After completing the above steps run the model manually and verify that it loads the data properly and the objective function value (negative log-likelihood) is sensible.
-If it works correctly, try running deterministic cases on the model (Section \ref{sec:deterministic}) and further verify that \pkg{ss3sim} functions that modify the EM (e.g.,
-\texttt{change\_e}) act correctly on the model setup.
+If it works correctly, try running deterministic cases on the model (Section \ref{sec:deterministic}) and further verify that ss3sim functions that modify the EM (e.g., `change_e`) act correctly on the model setup.
 It is possible that some of the functions will not work perfectly with the new model setups.
-In this case, it may be necessary to modify the \pkg{ss3sim} functions to be compatible with the new OM and EM.
+In this case, it may be necessary to modify the ss3sim functions to be compatible with the new OM and EM.

-\section{Adding a new SS3 manipulation function}
+# Adding a new SS3 manipulation function

-You can create your own new function to manipulate SS3 configuration files during an \pkg{ss3sim} simulation.
+You can create your own new function to manipulate SS3 configuration files during an ss3sim simulation.
 All this function needs to do is read in the appropriate SS3 files, manipulate them in some way, and write them back out.
-You then need to insert your new function into the main \pkg{ss3sim} simulation routine so it gets called at the appropriate time.
+You then need to insert your new function into the main ss3sim simulation routine so it gets called at the appropriate time.
 The following instructions briefly outline all the steps to this process.
-Feel free to contact any of the \pkg{ss3sim} developers for help.
+Feel free to contact any of the ss3sim developers for help.
 If you create a new manipulation function it would be great to get it incorporated into the official package.

 The new manipulation function can be used by one or more cases.
-Cases can be mandatory (must be included in all scenarios, like \texttt{F} and \texttt{D}) or optional like \texttt{S} where if not specified then nothing occurs.
+Cases can be mandatory (must be included in all scenarios, like `F` and `D`) or optional like `S` where if not specified then nothing occurs.

-\begin{enumerate}
-\item
-  Write your change function in the \texttt{/R} folder.
+1. Write your change function in the `/R` folder.

-\begin{itemize}
-\item
-  Aim for singular names (e.g. \texttt{change\_bin}).
+    - Aim for singular names (e.g. `change_bin`).

-\item
-  Input and output file arguments should be written as \texttt{file\_in}
-  and \texttt{file\_out} or if multiple types are needed then add a prefix.
-E.g. \texttt{dat\_file\_in}.
+    - Input and output file arguments should be written as `file_in` and `file_out` or if multiple types are needed then add a prefix.
+E.g. `dat_file_in`.

-\item
-  In general try to match argument names as best as possible.
+    - In general try to match argument names as best as possible.
 A good approach is to start with a similar function and modify as needed.

-\item
-  Unless otherwise necessary, arguments should take SS file names (as character values) and do the reading internally using r4ss functions (as opposed to taking lists that have already been read in by r4ss).
-  Currently, there are a few places in ss3sim (e.g.~the sampling functions) that take an already-read version as an argument value.
+    - Unless otherwise necessary, arguments should take SS file names (as character values) and do the reading internally using r4ss functions (as opposed to taking lists that have already been read in by r4ss).
+Currently, there are a few places in ss3sim (e.g. the sampling functions) that take an already-read version as an argument value.
 This will be standardized eventually.

-\item
-  Use \pkg{roxygen2} \texttt{@param}, \texttt{@author}, etc. to document your function.
-Then run \texttt{devtools::document()} and
-  \texttt{devtools::check(cran = TRUE)} on your new code.
-  Test that the documentation is right with
+    - Use `@param`, `@author`, etc. to document your function.
+Then run `devtools::document()` and `devtools::check(cran = TRUE)` on your new code.
+Test that the documentation is right with `devtools::dev_help(your_change_function)`.

-  \texttt{devtools::dev\_help("your\_change\_function")}.
-\item
-  Also make sure you have an example and can run\\
+    - Also make sure you have an example and can run\
-  \texttt{devtools::dev\_example("your\_change\_function")}.
-Note that
-  your example \emph{should not} run SS3 itself.
+        `devtools::dev_example(your_change_function)`.
+Note that your example *should not* run SS3 itself.
 See other functions for how to create a working example from packaged files.
-\end{itemize}

-\item
-  Now go to \texttt{/R/case-parsing.r}.
+2. Now go to `/R/case-parsing.r`.

-\begin{itemize}
-\item
-  You need to pick a capital letter to represent your case.
+    - You need to pick a capital letter to represent your case.
 This should be different than any existing case letter.
 E.g., at the time of writing this, the letters D, E, F, G, M, R, and S are being used.

-\item
-  Add your new letter to the \texttt{get\_caseargs} default argument values if you want it to be a mandatory case.
-Otherwise your new case letter must be passed explicitly in the \texttt{run\_ss3sim} call.
+    - Add your new letter to the `get_caseargs` default argument values if you want it to be a mandatory case.
+Otherwise your new case letter must be passed explicitly in the `run_ss3sim` call.
-\end{itemize}

-\item
-  Go to \texttt{/R/ss3sim\_base.r}.
+3. Go to `/R/ss3sim_base.r`.

-\begin{itemize}
-\item
-  Add a new argument to the function \texttt{ss3sim\_base} that corresponds to your new case.
-For example, \texttt{f\_params}.
-Make sure to also document the new argument with roxygen2 \texttt{@param}
+    - Add a new argument to the function `ss3sim_base` that corresponds to your new case.
+For example, `f_params`.
+Make sure to also document the new argument with roxygen2 `@param` syntax.

-  syntax.
-\item
-  Now that your case arguments are passed to this function, you can use them in the function call.
-So add a call to your function within the code of \texttt{ss3sim\_base}.
+    - Now that your case arguments are passed to this function, you can use them in the function call.
+So add a call to your function within the code of `ss3sim_base`.
 Where in the code depends on when your function needs to be run in the flow of a simulation.
-The
-  \texttt{change\_f} needs to occur before the OM runs, and the sampling of data occurs after the OM runs.
+The `change_f` needs to occur before the OM runs, and the sampling of data occurs after the OM runs.

-\item
-  Run \texttt{devtools::document()} to update the argument list for
-  \texttt{ss3sim\_base} and check it.
+    - Run `devtools::document()` to update the argument list for `ss3sim_base` and check it.
-\end{itemize}

-\item
-  Go to \texttt{/R/run\_ss3sim.r}.
+4. Go to `/R/run_ss3sim.r`.

-\begin{itemize}
-\item
-  \texttt{run\_ss3sim} calls \texttt{ss3sim\_base} so \texttt{run\_ss3sim} needs to be
-  updated to include your new case argument from step 3.
+    - `run_ss3sim` calls `ss3sim_base` so `run_ss3sim` needs to be updated to include your new case argument from step 3.

-\item
-  The variable \texttt{a} is a list of list of arguments, one element of which is your new set of arguments.
-For instance \texttt{a\$F} will contain the vector of \texttt{F} values.
+    - The variable `a` is a list of list of arguments, one element of which is your new set of arguments.
+For instance `a$F` will contain the vector of `F` values.

-\item
-  Update the call to \texttt{ss3sim\_base} to include your new argument.
+    - Update the call to `ss3sim_base` to include your new argument.
 There are two places to do this.
 (1) The parallel section and (2) the sequential section.
-For instance \texttt{f\_params=a\$F}.
+For instance `f_params=a$F`.

-\item
-  If the case is optional and not passed, the element of the list will be NULL.
-That is, \texttt{a\$X} will be NULL if the case \texttt{X}
-  isn't used.
-You can test for this in \texttt{ss3sim\_base} and skip your function, effectively turning it off if there is no case argument available.
+    - If the case is optional and not passed, the element of the list will be NULL.
+That is, `a$X` will be NULL if the case `X` isn’t used.
+You can test for this in `ss3sim_base` and skip your function, effectively turning it off if there is no case argument available.
 This will also prevent previous code from breaking.
-\end{itemize}

-\item
-  Test your new function and make sure that all existing examples continue to work.
+5. Test your new function and make sure that all existing examples continue to work.

-\begin{itemize}
-\item
-  First test that \texttt{get\_caseargs} reads in and parses your case files properly.
-If your case isn't mandatory you need to explicitly pass the cases to the \texttt{case\_files} argument.
-E.g. if your case is \texttt{X}then
+    - First test that `get_caseargs` reads in and parses your case files properly.
+If your case isn’t mandatory you need to explicitly pass the cases to the `case_files` argument.
+E.g. if your case is `X`then `case_files=list(M=M, F=F, D=c(index, lcomp, agecomp), R=R, E=E, X=X)`.
-  \texttt{case\_files=list(M="M", F="F", D=c("index", "lcomp", "agecomp"), R="R", E="E", X="X")}.
 This function will return a list of lists of the case arguments read from file.

-\item
-  You will have to do more work if your case is mandatory, since it will break any previous scenarios.
+    - You will have to do more work if your case is mandatory, since it will break any previous scenarios.
 You will have to: add new case files for the example models, the example code in the functions, and the vignette code.

-\item
-  Remember to run \texttt{devtools::document()} after editing the examples.
+    - Remember to run `devtools::document()` after editing the examples.

-\item
-  In general, the user should be able to easily bypass your function and have it do nothing.
+    - In general, the user should be able to easily bypass your function and have it do nothing.

-\item
-  You can check all the examples with \texttt{devtools::run\_examples()}.
+    - You can check all the examples with `devtools::run_examples()`.

-\item
-  Of course, do another \texttt{devtools::check(cran = TRUE)}.
+    - Of course, do another `devtools::check(cran = TRUE)`.
 This will also test the vignette building.
-\end{itemize}

-\end{enumerate}

-\bibliographystyle{apalike}
-\bibliography{refs}

-\end{document}